Oklahoma Health Center

 The Oklahoma Health Center is a 325-acre medical district in Oklahoma City, Oklahoma, located one mile northeast of downtown Oklahoma City and just south of the Oklahoma State Capitol, near the confluence of Interstates 35, 40, and 235.
 Over 30 organizations are members of the Oklahoma Health Center Foundation.

-The health center has multiple medical, research, and educational institutions, with around 8 million square feet of floor space, over 12,000 employees and 4,000 students, and an economic impact of over $3 billion.
+The health center has multiple medical, research, and educational institutions, with around 8 million square feet of floor space.
+It has over 12,000 employees and 4,000 students, and an economic impact of over $3 billion.
 OU Health forms a large part of the health center's many clinics and services.
 The Oklahoma Health Center is part of the larger and newly formed Innovation District.